Dr Toby Norways

 His films have screened in diverse locations around the world, including BAFTA Piccadilly, Hollywood, and Iraq.

-Toby was awarded funding by Newman University to research a PhD Creative Writing, due for completion in 2020.
+Toby was awarded funding by Newman University to research a PhD Creative Writing, completed in 2021.

 - MA Screenwriting – London College of Communications

 - BA (Hons) English Literature and French - University of Reading

 - Diploma in Media Practice - Birkbeck University